mquinson/retrogames/wiki/Installing-Python3-on-Linux.md

 Linux virtual machine.
 But don't worry, using Linux is very easy nowadays.
 In my opinion, Linux is even much simpler and more intuitive (once you get the general ideas) than Windows or Mac.
-If you have issues mastering your Windows system, I think that it is not just you.
+If you have issues mastering your Windows system, then is not just you.
+Windows is actually difficult to master.
 You should try Linux to see whether it's a better fit for you.

+**That being said, the first steps with Linux may be difficult.** The strong point of Linux is that there is a philosophy underlying, so when you start getting it, you get it faster.
+But there is still a learning curve, of course.
+Of course, nobody knows it before getting introduced to it.
+But the good news is that I am willing to help you master your system. **The only stupid questions are the unasked ones.**

 This page describes several ways to install Linux:
 - [[In a partition of your disk|Installing-Python3-on-Linux#installing-linux-in-a-partition]], the prefered way.